arslee/ARE231_2021/README.md

 In the second session, I taught how to use R for spatial data analysis.
 I spent about an hour about how to use R as a GIS tool.
-In the last half hour, I went through how to construct cropland-weighted county-level temperature data using weather data from the PRISM and landcover data from National Land Cover Database (NLCD).
+In the last half hour, I went through how to construct cropland-weighted county-level temperature data using gridded weather data from the PRISM Climate Group and landcover data from the National Land Cover Database (NLCD).

 <center>
 ————mini research project—————